Connect with others who understand.

 Some ovarian cancers have changes in NTRK genes.
 These genes cause cells to grow and divide.
 In some cancer cells, NTRK genes are turned on at high levels, triggering cells to grow out of control.
 NTRK inhibitors block this process.

-Examples of NTRK inhibitors for ovarian cancer include:
+Examples of NTRK inhibitors used for certain cancers with an NTRK gene fusion include:

 Antibody-Drug Conjugates

-In 2024, the U.S. Food and Drug Administration (FDA) approved a new ovarian cancer treatment.
-Mirvetuximab soravtansine (Elehere) is an antibody-drug conjugate (ADC).
+In 2024, the U.S. Food and Drug Administration (FDA) gave full approval to mirvetuximab soravtansine (Elahere) for ovarian cancer.
+Mirvetuximab soravtansine is an antibody-drug conjugate.
 This means it combines a chemotherapy drug with a lab-made antibody that helps deliver the drug directly to cancer cells.

 According to the American Cancer Society, ovarian cancers often have high levels of folate receptor-alpha (FR-alpha) proteins.
 The antibody targets FR-alpha and delivers chemotherapy directly to the tumor.